bkielbasa/cyclop/README.md

 Important parameters are:
 * `-maxComplexity int` - the max complexity calculated for a single function. `10` by default
-* `-packageAvarage float64` - the average cyclomatic complexity for a package.
+* `-packageAverage float64` - the average cyclomatic complexity for a package.
 If the value is higher than `0` it will reaise an error if the average will be higher. `0` default.
 * `-skipTests bool` - should checks be executed in tests files. `false` by default